 The PDP is becoming a conversation

-The pages that convert in 2026 behave like a guided decision: they anticipate the doubt, answer it on the page, and move the shopper to the buy box instead of out to a competitor’s tab.
+The pages that convert in 2026 behave like a guided decision: they anticipate the doubt, answer it on the page, and keep the shopper out of a rival's tab.

 The product page has barely changed shape in fifteen years: gallery on the left, buy box on the right, a tab of specs, a wall of reviews if you scroll.
 It was designed for a patient shopper who would do the reading.
 That shopper is mostly gone.
 The page that replaces the brochure is not a prettier brochure.
 It is a conversation that answers back.